internalfx/mindex/README.md

 A small simple javascript compound index that borrows heavily from LokiJS.

+Useful for finding objects in collections, Mindex is able to search huge arrays of data almost instantly.
+It can return ranges of the data, and the results are always sorted.
+It also has a very intuitive query syntax and even supports `skip` and `offset` so you can quickly paginate results.

+Mindex makes finding informtion fast.

 ### Features

 - **Small** - Under 300 lines of code.